BostonGlobe/news-apps-docs/git-workflow/README.md

 * Go to the webpage of your remote repository branch
 * Click the green button "new pull request"
 * Adjust the info as needed, then click "create pull request"
-* If all goes well you can click the "merge" button
+* If all goes well you can click the "merge pull request"  and "confirm" button

 If successful, you can make your local repository up-to-date with the new feature in master:
 ```